loopj/jquery-tokeninput/index.md

 - Smooth animations when results load
 - Select, delete and navigate items using the mouse or keyboard
 - Client-side result caching to reduce server load
-- *New!* Crossdomain support via JSONP
+- Crossdomain support via JSONP
-- *New!* Callbacks when items are added or removed from the list
+- Callbacks when items are added or removed from the list
-- *New!* Preprocess results from the server with the onResult callback
+- Preprocess results from the server with the onResult callback
+- Programatically add, remove and clear tokens

 Screenshots